Top 60 Best Paver Patio Ideas – Backyard Dreamscape Designs

 This backyard entertaining area consists of many different types of patio pavers.
 The covered seating area is covered with stone tiles.
 The patio walkway near the outside bar consists of stone pavers.
 There are concrete touches throughout and the stone slab stairs tie everything together very nicely.

-Incorporating your backyard patio pavers into your yard should be one of the goals in your design.
+Incorporating your backyard patio pavers into your yard should be one of the goals of your design.
 This backyard patio area does an excellent job of creating a cascading effect that flows nicely right into the grass.

 The brick pavers are laid in a semi-offset-boxed pattern, running diagonally from the house.
 The pavers bordering the grass are laid in a double-vertical style, making the long, elegant arches easier to achieve than other styles.
-The upper tier of the patio area follows the same arched theme, but the walls are topped with flat cap-stones that are cut to continue the curved walls.
+The upper tier of the patio area follows the same arched theme, but the walls are topped with flat cap stones that are cut to continue the curved walls.

-There’s not much better than sitting on the patio by the pool on a beautiful summer day.
-The sweeping curves and sharp angles of this patio and pool make an interesting layout for entertaining and lounging.
+There’s not much better than sitting on the by the pool on a beautiful summer day.
+The sweeping curves and sharp angles of this and pool make an interesting layout for entertaining and lounging.

 Round patios can be a challenge to get right.
 The firepit and seating area are good examples of what can be done when the installer knows what they’re doing.

-Most landscape architects will tell you to avoid sharp and square corners, but we feel this backyard patio does a good job of making it work.
+Most landscape architects will tell you to avoid sharp and square corners, but we feel this does a good job of making it work.
 The square edges and corners are complemented by curved garden beds that will help to soften them.

 2. Backyard Paver Patio Ideas